Quitting the Couch: Five Reasons People Leave Therapy Prematurely

 A good practice is to honor this change with at least one termination session.
 It might be tempting to leave a voicemail or send an email letting your therapist know that you won’t be coming in any more.
 That way, you don’t have to face what you imagine will be an uncomfortable goodbye.
 But once again, if it’s hard to do, that’s a good sign as to where your growing edge is.

 Many of us have difficulty with endings, particularly in relationships.
-Therapeutic termination is a perfect practice ground for fully experiencing a good-bye.
+Therapeutic termination is a perfect practice ground for fully experiencing a goodbye.
 The closure makes the experience as a whole richer and complete.
 During a termination session, therapists will often review with you what you felt you got out of therapy, how you have felt yourself grow, what if anything you are still working on for yourself, and what the two of you appreciated about each other.
 Even though your relationship with your therapist is a professional business arrangement, it is also be a deep personal connection where private and intimate moments have been shared.
 Termination highlights that connection and allows each of you space to reflect on all the therapy has meant.

-My friend confronted her therapist with her feelings, and felt gratified not only by his genuine apology, but also by how seriously her took her experience and the earnestness with which he wanted to understand her better.
+My friend confronted her therapist with her feelings, and felt gratified not only by his genuine apology, but also by how seriously he took her experience and the earnestness with which he wanted to understand her better.
 She also left feeling empowered and proud of speaking up for herself.
 Perhaps most importantly, she realized that her confident demeanor often led her to feel distanced from others who didn’t understand her vulnerable side.
 She has since started practicing showing that vulnerability to loved ones, thereby building a stronger support system.
 And the therapy is now anything but stalled.

-©Copyright 2009 by Kate Griffith, MA.
-All Rights Reserved.
-Permission to publish granted to GoodTherapy.org.
-The following article was solely written and edited by the author named above.
-The views and opinions expressed are not necessarily shared by GoodTherapy.org.
-Questions or concerns about the following article can be directed to the author or posted as a comment to this blog entry.
-Click here to contact Kate and/or see her GoodTherapy.org Profile
+The preceding article was solely written by the author named above.
+Any views and opinions expressed are not necessarily shared by GoodTherapy.org.
+Questions or concerns about the preceding article can be directed to the author or posted as a comment below.

 Thank you Kate.. about every couple months I feel like quitting therapy and this list was very helpful for me.
 But, I’m still mad at my therapist for being so dang nice all the time! :)